It’s easy to become absorbed with flower colours when choosing garden plants, but remember that leaf shape and colour offer a more long-lived display.

 Many bold-leaved plants are much loved by garden designers.
 Low-growing types such as hostas provide foreground interest and contrast.
 Taller plants with strong leaf shapes set against a plain background (such as a pastel wall) are attractive in their own right and in the shadows they cast.

-There are also many variegated leaved flowering plants, plus plain and variegated grasses, bamboos, ferns and sedges to include in borders or in pots on patios.
+There are also many variegated leaved flowering plants, plus plain and variegated grasses, bamboos, ferns (but not tree ferns unless you are in a mild area) and sedges to include in borders or in pots on patios.
 Deep greens or shades of all-year red or yellow are also worth considering.

 But whatever you choose, decide which are best as feature plants, to be enjoyed in splendid isolation, and which can be blended with a planting scheme.
 There’s always the danger of overdoing variegated plants, for example.
 A whole bed of variegation is much less effective than one or two amongst the general greenery.